Luizcs2/Questionnaire-/README.md

-# MUQuest - Questionnaire Designer
+Questionnaire Designer

-**MUQuest** is a comprehensive tool designed for creating, managing, and analyzing questionnaires.
+This is a comprehensive tool designed for creating, managing, and analyzing questionnaires.
 This application provides a user-friendly interface for designing questionnaires, collecting responses, and visualizing data through various types of charts and tables.
 It's a valuable tool for researchers, educators, and businesses who need to gather and analyze feedback efficiently.

 ## Prerequisites